course-details-portlet

 • how surface and near subsurface characteristics influence the surface performance and the bulk material performance

-• surface-environment interaction
+• surface- and material-environment interaction

 • surface dynamics (adsorption, diffusion, etc)

-• theoretical understanding and modelling of surface phenomena
+• theoretical understanding and modelling of surface phenomena.

 Skills: